AliShaltout97/MicroserviceswithAli/README.md

 ### Container Configuration
 The application is containerized using the `Dockerfile` which:
-- Uses Python 3.9 slim base image
+- Uses Python 3.11 slim base image
 - Installs dependencies from `requirements.txt` (Needed Werkzeug==2.2.2 because by default Flask 2.2.2 uses 3 which is not compatible)
 - Exposes port 5000
-- Runs the Flask application via `run.py`
+- Runs the Flask application

 ### Build and Push Docker Image